Skip to contents

 Value

-An object of class ALE with properties distinct and params.
+An object of class ALE with properties effect and params.

 Properties

-Stores the optional ALE data, ALE statistics, and bootstrap data for one or more categories.
+Stores the ALE data and, optionally, ALE statistics and bootstrap data for one or more categories.

 params